AksharGoyal/data-eng-project-toronto-covid-data/README.md

 All the columns starting with "Ever_" include cases that are currently hospitalized, deceased or discharged.
 The Delay_in_Reporting column was not provided in the original dataset; it had to be created.

 ## Replication:
 In order to replicate this project, you need a GCS account.
 You can run this project locally.
 Assuming you have anaconda installed, create a virtual environment using `conda create -n <envname> python=3.9 anaconda` where the envname can be anything you want.
 I chose python 3.9 as it is the recommended version.
+We will use
+ - GCP to store the data.
+For that, we will set it up using Terraform.
+ - Prefect to create pipelines to extract data from web to GCS and then from GCS to BigQuery.
+ - Docker to contain the deployments of these pipelines.
+ - DBT to transform the data and ensure it passes basic tests
+ - Looker Studio to visualize the data

 ### GCP & Terraform